 - Only available in one size, one storage config, two colors

-It is now available in eight countries, Australia, France, Germany, Ireland, Japan, Taiwan, the United Kingdom, and as of October 29, the U.S. and Canada.
+It is currently available in eight countries: Australia, France, Germany, Ireland, Japan, Taiwan, the United Kingdom, and as of October 29, the U.S. and Canada.

 This review was written using a Canadian unlocked Sorta Sage Pixel 5 connected to 5G on Telus, a national carrier.
 It was connected to Wi-Fi most of the time and a mix of LTE and 5G when out of the house.
 The Pixel 5 is available in Canada for $799 CAD.

 As of May 2021, the Pixel 5 still hasn't seen many discounts or BOGO deals; the vast majority of the time, you can expect to pay full MSRP for this phone.

 Full HD+ (2340x1080)

 |Operating System||Android 11|